 One of my go-to higher-level math centers for my students to complete is error analysis tasks.
 Last year, I created a set of error analysis task for each standard, with many of the standards having more than one task (You can see these in my TpT store by clicking here).
 After my students have become proficient in the standard or skill, I like to place an error analysis math task in their center the following week.

-I do wait until the students have demonstrated a basic mastery of the skills before requiring them to solve an error analysis task.
+I do wait until the students have demonstrated mastery of the skills before requiring them to solve an error analysis task.
 I have found that they are much more successful with finding errors once they have achieved a level of mastery themselves with the skill.
 If the students have just been introduced to a skill or concept, they may not have as much success with identifying and correcting errors.

 3. Journal Prompts